f4riend/snake_game/README.md

 # HOW TO PLAY
-ARROW KEYS FOR MOVEMENT // Classic Snake Game
+Arrow keys for movement // Classic Snake Game